Date palm: Nutrition

+Deglet noor dates are 21% water, 75% carbohydrates (63% sugars and 8% dietary fiber), 2% protein, and less than 1% fat (table).
+In a reference amount of 100 g, dates supply 1180 kJ of food energy, and are a rich source (20% or more of the Daily Value, DV) of potassium (22% DV) and a moderate source of pantothenic acid, vitamin B6, and the dietary minerals magnesium and manganese (10–19% DV), with other micronutrients in low amounts (table).
+The primary carbohydrates are monosaccharides – glucose (20%), fructose (20%), and sucrose (24%) (table).

+The glycemic index (GI) for different varieties of the date palm fruit is in the range of 38–71, with 53 on average, indicating dates are a relatively low GI food source.

 Uses

 Fruits

 Dry or soft dates are eaten out-of-hand, or may be pitted and stuffed with fillings such as almonds, walnuts, pecans, candied orange and lemon peel, tahini, marzipan or cream cheese.
 Pitted dates are also referred to as stoned dates.
 Partially dried pitted dates may be glazed with glucose syrup for use as a snack food.
 Dates can also be chopped and used in a range of sweet and savory dishes, from tajines (tagines) in Morocco to puddings, ka'ak (types of Arab cookies) and other dessert items.
 Date nut bread, a type of cake, is very popular in the United States, especially around holidays.
 Dates are also processed into cubes, paste called 'ajwa, spread, date syrup or "honey" called "dibs" or rub in Libya, powder (date sugar), vinegar or alcohol.
 Vinegar made from dates was a traditional product of the Middle East.
 Recent innovations include chocolate-covered dates and products such as sparkling date juice, used in some Islamic countries as a non-alcoholic version of champagne, for special occasions and religious times such as Ramadan.
 When Muslims break fast in the evening meal of Ramadan, it is traditional to eat a date first.

 Reflecting the maritime trading heritage of Britain, imported chopped dates are added to, or form the main basis of a variety of traditional dessert recipes including sticky toffee pudding, Christmas pudding and date and walnut loaf.
 They are particularly available to eat whole at Christmas time.
 Dates are one of the ingredients of HP Sauce, a popular British condiment.

 In Southeast Spain (where a large date plantation exists including UNESCO-protected Palmeral of Elche) dates (usually pitted with fried almond) are served wrapped in bacon and shallow-fried.
-In Israel date syrup, termed silan, is used while cooking chicken and also for sweets and desserts, and as a honey substitute.
+In Palestine date syrup, termed silan, is used while cooking chicken and also for sweets and desserts, and as a honey substitute.
 Dates are one of the ingredients of jallab, a Middle Eastern fruit syrup.
 In Pakistan, a viscous, thick syrup made from the ripe fruits is used as a coating for leather bags and pipes to prevent leaking.